Women’s Equality Day: A Celebration of Female Leadership

 What does Women’s Equality Day mean to you?

 For me, Women’s Equality Day means that I have a say in how I want my community reflected in my vote and to pay homage to those women who were brave enough to fight for something they believed in.
-As a middle school student in the 1970’s, the Equal Rights Amendment movement was in full swing.
-Growing up in Southern Arizona, I don’t recall hearing or reading about woman’s suffrage, much less about the 19th Amendment in my US History class or if so, it was limited.
+As a middle school student in the 1970s, the Equal Rights Amendment movement was in full swing.
+Growing up in Southern Arizona, I don’t recall hearing or reading about women’s suffrage, much less about the 19th Amendment in my US History class or if so, it was limited.
 I remember going to a salon with my mom and reading a magazine called ‘Ms’ that only had advertisements geared towards women.
-The articles inside provided more substance than how to make a better meatloaf – they talked about how to get and maintain your own credit cards, bank accounts and how to find a job if you were recently divorced or widowed.
+The articles inside provided more substance than how to make a better meatloaf – they talked about how to get and maintain your own credit cards, and bank accounts and how to find a job if you were recently divorced or widowed.
 Amazing!!
 That was over forty years ago and I still remember the magazine.
-This August 26th, I will make a donation to an organization that not only benefits women, but those that are marginalized in our society.
+This August 26th, I will make a donation to an organization that not only benefits women but also those who are marginalized in our society.

 As you think about your career, what do you think has helped you become a successful leader?